Roundtrip La Gomera Canary Islands

 La Gomera Panorama on the Road!

-The start and end point is at Tenerife in Playa de las Américas at the motorbike rental company Canary Island Rides.
-They are an independent rental company of Harley Davidson engines (different models available).
-They also provide guided tours in which an experienced rider guides you all day on the road to show you the most beautiful roads and places in La Gomera.
+The tour starts and ends in Tenerife, in Playa de las Américas, at the motorcycle rental company Canary Island Rides.
+They are an independent Harley-Davidson motorcycle rental company (various models available).
+They also offer guided tours where an experienced rider accompanies you all day, showing you the most beautiful roads and spots in La Gomera.

-La Gomera is a rugged mountain island with a coastline dominated by impressive cliffs.
-La Gomera has few beaches and the interior is covered with deep and often green valleys and canyons.
-The authentic landscape is dominated in the north and west of the island by a terraced landscape, where potatoes, maize, bananas, tomatoes, grapes and dates are grown.
+La Gomera is a rugged, mountainous island with a coastline dominated by impressive cliffs.
+La Gomera has few beaches, and the interior is covered with deep, often verdant valleys and ravines.
+The authentic landscape, particularly in the north and west of the island, is dominated by terraced fields where potatoes, corn, bananas, tomatoes, grapes, and dates are grown.

-In the middle of the island lies the mountain El Alto Garajonay and we drive through the surrounding Parque Nacional de Garajonay, with its laurel forests, canyons, streams and steep mountain ridges.
-It is a place where nature still reigns.
-There are many ascents and descents and the roads contain many (hairpin) curves.
+At the center of the island lies the El Alto Garajonay mountain, and we drive through the surrounding Garajonay National Park, with its laurel forests, ravines, streams, and steep mountain ridges.
+It's a place where nature still reigns supreme.
+There are many ups and downs, and the roads have numerous (hairpin) bends.
 Driving experience is therefore required.

-The roads are of good quality, clean and mostly wide enough, so there may be some stones on the road so be careful.
-Along the way there are several points where you can stop for a moment to enjoy the spectacular view and to take a picture.
-Most vantage points are indicated on time with traffic signs.
-I have included some options for stopping as a route point.
+The roads are of good quality, clean, and generally wide enough.
+There may be some stones on the road, so be careful.
+There are several places along the way where you can stop to enjoy the spectacular views and take a photo.
+Most viewpoints are well-marked with road signs.
+I've included a few options for stopping as waypoints.

-One is route point 8; Mirador de Abrante.
-At first glance, Abrante seems like a normal viewpoint.
-However, on top of the cliff in the north of La Gomera where the viewpoint is located, visitors not only have a view of the steep rock, but "float" it above it.
-At the end of the viewpoint is a protruding part of seven meters with a glass floor.
-The person who dares to walk on it, hangs in the air, as it were, looking at the rural landscape that is typical of the Canary Islands.
-There is also a restaurant here for a drink.
+Mirador de Abrante.
+At first glance, Abrante seems like a typical viewpoint.
+However, atop the cliff in the north of La Gomera, where the viewpoint is located, visitors not only have a view of the steep rock, but also "float" above it.
+At the end of the viewpoint is a seven-meter-high overhang with a glass floor.
+Those who dare to walk on it are practically suspended in the air, taking in the rural landscape typical of the Canary Islands.
+There's also a restaurant here where you can enjoy a drink.

-We then drive to the small town of Valle Gran Rey (RP15).
-Here it is a bit busier than the rest of the island, but it is cozy, relaxed and friendly, so a good place to take a break and stretch your legs or to drink or eat in one of the many restaurants or bars.
+We then drive to the small town of Valle Gran Rey.
+It's a bit busier here than the rest of the island, but it's cozy, relaxed, and friendly, making it a good place to take a break and stretch your legs or have a drink or a bite to eat in one of the many restaurants or bars.

 We continue the journey back to the port to make the crossing to Tenerife.